michalandrzejczak/issue-templates-test/.github/ISSUE_TEMPLATE/suggestion.md

 ---
 name: 💡 Suggestion
 labels: 'suggestion'
-about: Submit a suggestion to help improve Wave Design System
+about: Submit a suggestion to help improve Wave Design System.
 ---

 ## 💡 Suggestion

 A concise description of what the suggestion is.
 It can concern anything related to development process, design process, documentation, or roadmap of Wave Design System.

 ## Motivation